devnepal2025/devnepal.org/CODE_OF_CONDUCT.md

 main_class: code-of-conduct-page
 ---

-# TECH Setu Code of Conduct
+# Developers Association of Nepal[DAN] Code of Conduct

-All members, volunteers or participants of TECH Setu Community are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with TECH Setu Community.
+All members, volunteers or participants of Developers Association of Nepal Community are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with Developers Association of Nepal Community.

 ## Our Pledge